-Today, this Chincoteague Island landmark has seven beautifully furnished, air-conditioned rooms, including two suites,each with its own en-suite bathroom.
-The new suite, the Wetherby, is situated on the first floor – ideal for guests who would rather not climb stairs!
+Today, this Chincoteague Island landmark has eight beautifully furnished, air-conditioned rooms, including two suites, each with its own en-suite bathroom.
+The new Wetherby Suite is situated on the first floor – ideal for guests who would rather not climb stairs!

 The rooms are spacious and peaceful, most with king-or queen-size beds which are triple-sheeted for extra comfort.
 Each guest room has a comfortable sitting area for reading and relaxing.
 The Ambleside Suite has a separate sitting room with a sofa bed, desk and TV.
 The Wetherby Suite is approximately 400 sq feet, excluding the beautiful, spacious bathroom, with walk-in shower.